arduino-libraries/Arduino_UnifiedStorage/README.md

 * Opta: Internal QSPI Flash and USB

 Note: Due to an unforeseen compatibility issue on the Portenta Breakout Board, inserting a USB drive on the USB-A port of the breakout board may occasionally cause a reboot on Portenta C33 boards.
-You can work around this issue by connecting your USB Mass Storage device trough a USB hub.
+You can work around this issue by connecting your USB Mass Storage device through a USB hub.
 This limitation only affects Portenta C33 boards.